 How Long Does Alcohol Diarrhea Last?

 In most cases, alcohol-induced diarrhea will resolve on its own in 1 to 3 days.
-It’s important to not drink more alcohol during this time so you can give the gut time to recover.
+It’s important to not drink more alcohol during this time so the gut has time to recover.
 There are a few other factors that can influence the duration of symptoms.
-These include how much alcohol was consumed, the amount of sugar in the alcoholic drink, an individual’s metabolic rate, and if an individual is drinking water to combat alcohol-related dehydration.
+These include how much alcohol was consumed, the amount of sugar in the alcoholic drink, your metabolic rate, and if you’ve been drinking water to combat alcohol-related dehydration.

 While many of these factors aren’t in our control, hydration is.
 You can help decrease the duration of diarrhea by drinking lots of water and replenishing your electrolytes.
 If you have other symptoms such as fever and chills, or if diarrhea does not resolve within a few days, you should seek medical attention immediately to determine the cause.
 As mentioned above, alcohol use can lead to chronic gut issues, which can cause diarrhea to last two weeks or more.
-Working with a physician and changing your relationship with alcohol can remedy long-term diarrhea from drinking.
+Working with a physician and changing your relationship with alcohol can help reduce the chances of diarrhea from drinking.

 How to Prevent Diarrhea From Drinking Alcohol

-The good news, once you recognize that alcohol may be causing diarrhea, there are several steps you can take in order to reduce symptoms.
-Plus, these same methods can help with other alcohol-related health concerns.
+The good news, once you recognize that alcohol may be causing diarrhea, there are several steps you can take to reduce symptoms.
+Plus, these methods can help with other alcohol-related health concerns as well.

 Reduce or Eliminate Your Alcohol Consumption